EtienneMueller/razer-blade-data-science/README.md

 ## Better Sound

 The Blade has probably the worst sounding speaker I have heard since my first mobile phone in the mid 2000s!
 Luckily, there is [PulseEffects](https://github.com/wwmm/pulseeffects)!
-Install with
+Install from Snap Store or with

 ```markdown
 sudo apt install pulseeffects